cborchert/5sg/readme.md

 **POC ready once 1 - 5 complete**

-Once the first five tasks are complete, we should do a little refactor and present an example site
+Once the first five tasks are complete, we should do a little refactor and present an example site/project.
+Also this would be a good time to think about including prettier, putting config in an easy to access place, etc.

 - [ ] 6.
 Content Improvements pt.
 2
   - [ ] Add (optional) remark/rehype plugins for